Randall P. Ellis, Professor

 Independent Term Paper Option.

 Most economics MA students at BU do not get a chance to write a term paper.
 I invite you to do so.
 The length is not the primary consideration, although 6-8 pages typed would seem a reasonable minimum.
 It could either be a reexamination and extension of a topic already developed in a published paper, original work on a new analytical model, or the estimation of something interesting using data.
 It should be written up in a finished paper format, with a cover page (that includes a title, your name, the date, and an abstract), introduction, a BRIEF discussion of the relevant literature, methodology, results, conclusion, and bibliography.
 I encourage you to talk to me as soon as possible if you wish to do this option.
-The deadline for turning in a title and short abstract if you would like to do the paper is March 20 (First Wednesday after the March break) although the paper itself is not due until the day of the final exam.
+The deadline for turning in a title and short abstract if you would like to do the paper is the first Wednesday after the March break) although the paper itself is not due until the day of the final exam.

 Grading weights will be as follows.